 Triggered emails are sent based on a subscriber’s specific action or response to a particular event.
 Emails will be sent automatically, so they always reach customers at the most reasonable times when they need them most.
 Furthermore, they do not require any supervision or monitoring.

-Trigger-based email campaigns are campaigns initiated based on the person’s profile, preferences and behaviour.
+Trigger-based email campaigns are initiated based on the person’s profile, preferences, and behaviour.
 The time and date of these emails are usually fixed in advance by the brand and sent out automatically.
-These emails have the potential to raise your chances of retention, acquisition, engagement, and up-sell.
+These emails can potentially raise your chances of retention, acquisition, engagement, and up-sell.

-The primary aim of trigger emails is to provide information to its recipients.
+The primary aim of trigger emails is to provide information to their recipients.
 Selling goals are only secondary.
 It ensures that a recipient walks through a process to begin or finish a task.
 In contrast, in marketing emails, the primary goal is to promote products or services.
-Some examples of marketing emails are as follows-
+Some of the best marketing email examples are as follows-

 - Welcome emails/email series